athenaislemais/CybersecurityAndDataPrivacySpring2026/BookingSystem-Phase1/test_report_bruniaux_hardouin.md

 # 1️⃣ Introduction

 **Testers:**
-- Name:  Athénaïs Bruniaux and Romane Hardouin
+- Names:  Athénaïs Bruniaux and Romane Hardouin

 **Purpose:**
 - Identify as many anomalies and vulnerabilities as possible and categorize the findings.
 Vulnerabilities such as: Authentication and Authorization, Input Validation,  Session Management, Data Encryption.